 So I pass the gauntlet on to you.
 It’s with love, hope, and prayers I say, “You grow, girl!”
 Move toward God with passionate fervor.
 Don’t wait for anyone or anything.
 May God bless you as you grow in Him!

 This article comes from the book: Spiritually Single by Jeri Odell.
 It was published by Beacon Hill Press of Kansas City, Missouri.
-Jeri Odell has been married for 34 years and has persevered alone in her Christian walk for nearly 29 of those years.
+Jeri Odell has been married for over 30 years and has persevered alone in her Christian walk for most of those years.

-The following web site article links are provided to help you further as you strive to live with your unbelieving spouse.
-Please click onto the link below to read:
+Here are a few links to a few web site articles to help you further as you strive to live with your unbelieving spouse.
+Please read: